![]() |

 Facilities: 6 modern motel rooms, budget cabins, caravan and camping facilities.
 The roadhouse has all types of fuel and offers puncture repairs.
 A small general store has basic groceries.
 Enjoy a hearty meal in the fully licensed restaurant, or drop in for a drink at the happy hour.

-Tours in the area: A day-tour to the painted desert, also known as Arckaringa Hills, is very worthwile.
+Detours from Cadney: A day-tour to the painted desert, also known as Arckaringa Hills, is very worthwhile.
 Stay until late afternoon for the best views.
 The colours of the hills are marvellous then.

 You can also reach the Oodnadatta Track from Cadney via the painted desert.